TurboWarp/extensions/CONTRIBUTING.md

 ## Types of extensions we accept

-We strive to be tolerant of accepting almost any extension that:

- - Does not contain security bugs such as arbitrary code execution/XSS
- - Does not threaten the safety of our users

-We are willing to accept one-use novelty extensions or extensions that are similar to ones that already exist.
-They just might not get listed on the website.
+We strive to be tolerant of accepting almost any extension, including one-use novelty extensions or extensions that are similar to ones that already exist.

-There are effectively three categories of extensions:
+Extensions end up in one of these categories depending on various qualities:

  - Extensions that are in the repository, but not listed on the website
  - Extensions that are listed on the website
  - Extensions that are listed in the editor's builtin extension library

-Qualities such as uniqueness, quality, and bugginess may be factors in the decision of each extension's category.

 ## Writing extensions